maxint-rd/TM16xx/README.md

     buttons.attachClick(fnClick);
 }
 ```
+(BTW.
+Besides a click function, you can also attach a function to handle release, doubleclick and longpress events).

-In loop() you need to call the tick() function that handles all state changes and calls the callback function when needed:
+In loop() you need to call the tick() function that detects all state changes and calls the callback functions as needed:
 ```C++
 int nCount=0;
 void loop()